-- 101. The examiners' recommended action also referred to cooperation amongst other competent authorities.
-The FIU has held two (2) meeting with the Transport Commissioner during the period January to July 2013 to formalize procedures for receiving and responding to requests from the FIU for information held on the database at the Licensing Department. - 102.
-Concerning the last recommendation for the composition of the FIU to be expanded to include personnel from different relevant entities, in the October 2010 report the authorities advised that members of the Counter Drug and Crime Task Force had been transferred to the FIU and the FIB.
-The enactment of the FIUTTA and the formal establishment of the FIU have resulted in the development of hiring procedures which would not allow for the direct assignment of personnel from different relevant entities as set out in the recommendation.
+93. The examiners' recommended action also referred to cooperation amongst other competent authorities.
+The FIU has held two (2) meeting with the Transport Commissioner during the period January to July 2013 to formalize procedures for receiving and responding to requests from the FIU for information held on the database at the Licensing Department.
+A MOU between the Registrar General, the Ministry of Legal Affairs, the COP and the Ministry of National Security for the sharing of information has been established.
+Meetings are also held with the DEA to collaborate as well as share information.

+94. Concerning the last recommendation for the composition of the FIU to be expanded to include personnel from different relevant entities, the enactment of the FIUTTA and the formal establishment of the FIU have resulted in the development of hiring procedures which would not allow for the direct assignment of personnel from different relevant entities as set out in the recommendation.
 However, hiring practices as set out should result in the employment of appropriate staff.
 The above measures demonstrate substantial compliance with the examiners' recommendations with increased co-operation among law enforcement authorities and implementation of a National Anti-Money Laundering Committee.

-103. There has been no change since the previous follow-up report in relation to the recommendation to review the effectiveness of the FIU systems to combat ML and FT.
-As indicated, section 9 of the FIUTTA requires the FIU to implement a system for monitoring the effectiveness of its anti-money laundering policies by maintaining comprehensive statistics on suspicious transaction or suspicious activity reports received and transmitted, money laundering investigations and convictions, property frozen, seized and confiscated and international requests for mutual legal assistance or other cooperation.
-While the above provision did not include FT, section 3(f) of the MPFIU&ATA amends section 9 to incorporate financing of terrorism policies..
+95. With regard to the recommendation to review the effectiveness of the FIU systems to combat ML and FT, section 9 of the FIUTTA requires the FIU to implement a system for monitoring the effectiveness of its anti-money laundering policies by maintaining comprehensive statistics on suspicious transaction or suspicious activity reports received and transmitted, money laundering investigations and convictions, property frozen, seized and confiscated and international requests for mutual legal assistance or other cooperation.
+While the above provision did not include FT, section 3(f) of the MPFIU&ATA amends section 9 to incorporate financing of terrorism policies.
+The authorities have advised that the FIU has implemented a monthly data collection system using a defined template to collect information on the progress of intelligence reports submitted to law enforcement and requests on ML/FT enquiries.
+The outcome of the intelligence reports submitted to LEAs resulted in twenty (20) production orders and one restraint obtained by the FIB.
+There are four (4) ongoing investigations by the Customs and Excise Division.

-104. Statistics with regard to the operations of the FIB in 2012 have been submitted for this report.
+96. Statistics with regard to the operations of the FIB in 2013have been submitted for this report.
 It should be noted that SARs submitted to the FIU are analyzed and intelligence reports based on these analyses are forwarded to the FIB as reflected in the table below.
-For the period January to July 2013, a breakdown of the activities of the FIB is presented in the following table.
+For the period August 2013 to January 2014, a breakdown of the activities of the FIB is presented in the following table.